Module Two – The Equine Limbs

 - Advanced functional equine forelimb and hindlimb anatomy and mechanics

 - This includes in-depth vascular and neurological anatomy.

-- Common equine forelimb and hindlimb orthopaedic/pathological conditions,
+- Relevant equine forelimb and hindlimb pathological conditions to highlight content.

 - Advanced tissue specific palpation to enhance your assessment of the equine forelimb and hindlimb